sushovanjena/Unified-Anomaly-Detection-using-Knowledge-Distillation-and-Quantization-on-Edge-devices/README.md

 # Citation

-If you find the work useful in your research, please cite our papar.
+If you find the work useful in your research, please cite our paper.
 ```
 @article{jena2024unified,
   title={Unified Anomaly Detection methods on Edge Device using Knowledge Distillation and Quantization},